alicksc/alicksc/README.md

 ---

 ### Current Projects
-- **Personal Portfolio Website** — Showcasing my work, skills, and projects.
+- **Chess Puzzle App** — Interactive chess puzzle app built in Electron and JS.
+Built using over 1,000 puzzles sources from the Lichess puzzle database.
+Designed to help users practice tactics, visualize positions, and track improvement.
-- **Weather App (JavaScript)** — Fetches real-time weather data using a public API and displays temperature, humidity, and conditions for any city.
+- **typer** — Typing test that measures WPM and accuracy using random motivational quotes.
+Powered by a Node.js server and fetches quotes from ZenQuotes API.

 ---